tobias-ericsson/dotfiles/README.md

 a place to upload, download, and share configuration and setting files

-run bootstrap.sh to set up symlinks for dotfiles.
+run setupdotfiles.sh to set up symlinks for dotfiles.